manxhong/antsRace/README.md

 ```

 ### `Login`

-Enter any username
+Enter any username.

-Enter any password with at least 6 characters
+Enter any password with at least 6 characters.